snpyga/snpyga.github.io/README.md

 # snpyga.github.io

-This is the website of the Symposium on Nuclear Physics in Guangdong-Hong Kong-Macao Area.
+This is the website of the *Symposium on Nuclear Physics in Guangdong-Hong Kong-Macao Area*.